Bananagrams

 Bananagrams is a word game invented by Abraham Nathanson and Rena Nathanson of Cranston, Rhode Island, wherein lettered tiles are used to spell words.

 Nathanson conceived and developed the idea for the game with the help of his family.
-The name is derived from the founding family's claim that it's the "anagram game that will drive you bananas!"
+The name is derived from his claim that it's the "anagram game that will drive you bananas!"
 Beginning as a family innovation, Bananagrams was made available to the public in January 2006 at the London Toy Fair.
 The game is similar to the older Scrabble variant Take Two.

-Gameplay involves arranging one's tiles into a grid of connected words faster than one's opponents.
+Gameplay involves players arranging letter tiles into a grid of connected words.
+Two to eight players can participate, but the game can also be played solo.
 The object of the game is to be the first to complete a word grid after the pool of tiles has been exhausted.
 The tiles come in a fabric banana-shaped package.

 Gameplay

 The game consists of 144 lettered tiles that are placed face down on the playing surface.
-This is called the 'Bunch'.
-The same number of tiles is drawn by each player (between 11 and 21 depending on the number of players – 1 to 8 people can play), and once a player calls out "Split!", all the players turn over their tiles to reveal the lettered sides.
+This is called the Bunch.
+The same number of tiles is drawn by each player (between 11 and 21 depending on the number of players), and once a player calls out "Split!", all the players turn over their tiles to reveal the lettered sides.
 Each player races to create their own word grids by arranging the letters to form words connected in intersecting or interlocking manner (words should not be separate from one another).
-You may rearrange your grid as many times as you like – the name "Bananagrams" is a play on the word anagrams, as one must often rearrange the words one has already formed in order to allow newly drawn tiles to be placed into one's grid.
-When a player uses up all of their tiles, they call out "Peel!" and each player must draw a new tile from the pool of remaining tiles ("the Bunch").
+You may rearrange your grid as many times as you like – the name "Bananagrams" is a play on the word anagrams, as a player must often rearrange the words one has already formed in order to allow newly drawn tiles to be placed into their grid.
+When a player uses up all of their tiles, they call out "Peel!" and each player must draw a new tile from the pool of remaining tiles.

-If at any time during play a player gets stuck with a tricky letter, the player can announce "Dump!" and exchange any letter for three tiles from the "Bunch".
+If at any time during play a player gets stuck with a tricky letter, the player can announce "Dump!" and exchange any letter for three tiles from the Bunch.

-When there are fewer tiles in the "Bunch" than there are players, the first person to use up all their letters shouts "Bananas" and wins, becoming Top Banana if all of their words are valid.
+When there are fewer tiles in the Bunch than there are players, the first person to use up all their letters shouts "Bananas" and wins, becoming Top Banana if all of their words are valid.

 The letter distribution is as follows: